RUB-SysSec/loki/experiments/experiment_13_superoperators/README.md

 ```
 # create binaries
+cd ../../loki
 mkdir -p /home/user/evaluation/experiment_13_superoperators_binary_level
-./obfuscate.py /home/user/evaluation/experiment_13_superoperators_binary_level/binaries --instances 400 --allow aes_encrypt des_encrypt rc4 md5 sha1 --nomba --verification-rounds 1000
+python3 obfuscate.py /home/user/evaluation/experiment_13_superoperators_binary_level/binaries --instances 10 --allow aes_encrypt des_encrypt rc4 md5 sha1 --nomba --verification-rounds 0
+cd -
 ```
+_Expected time (104 CPU cores): 15 minutes_

+Noteworthy, this will create only 10 obfuscated instances (instead of 400 as in the paper).

 ## 2. Extract handlers
 We first need to extract handlers with their index and a valid key.
-We randomly sample 10000 handler with one of their valid keys which we will then attempt to synthesize.
+We randomly sample 1,000 handler with one of their valid keys which we will then attempt to synthesize (in the paper, we used 10,000).
 To do so, run the `extract_handlers.py` script in LokiAttack.
 ```
+cd ../../lokiattack
-python3 extract_handlers.py /home/user/evaluation/experiment_13_superoperators_binary_level/binaries 10000 -o /home/user/evaluation/experiment_13_superoperators_binary_level/sampled_handlers.txt
+python3 extract_handlers.py /home/user/evaluation/experiment_13_superoperators_binary_level/binaries 1000 -o /home/user/evaluation/experiment_13_superoperators_binary_level/sampled_handlers.txt
 ```
+_Expected time (104 CPU cores): 1 second_

 ## 3. Synthesize handlers
 We then use Syntia to attempt to synthesize the handlers.
 We do so exclusively in the stronger dynamic setting.
-Additionally, we need t oset the `--handler-list` flag to point to the file produced in the previous step.
+Additionally, we need to set the `--handler-list` flag to point to the file produced in the previous step.
 ```
-# dynamic attacker
+# in lokiattack directory
 python3 run.py synthesis /home/user/evaluation/experiment_13_superoperators_binary_level/binaries dynamic -o /home/user/evaluation/experiment_13_superoperators_binary_level/synthesis_results.txt --handler-list /home/user/evaluation/experiment_13_superoperators_binary_level/sampled_handlers.txt
+cd -
 ```
+_Expected time (104 CPU cores): 30 minutes_

 ## 4. Draw conclusions
 Finally, we can analyze the outcome: